kamahen/pykythe/README.md

 * Each "import" is recursively processed (if there is a circular import, this is detected and the recursive import is skipped).
-  * This includes outputting the `.kythe.json` and `.kythe.entries`
+  * This includes outputting the `.kythe.json`, `.kythe.entries`, and
-    files.
-(The `.kythe.json` file can be reused as a "cache" to avoid reprocessing the source file.)
+    `.pykythe.symtab` files.
+(The `.pykythe.symtab` file can be reused as a "cache" to avoid reprocessing the source file.)

 * The expressions are symbolically evaluated to fill in the symtab.
 This is, in effect, simple type inferencing or abstract